Skip to content

 • Stay indoors

-• Avoid carrying your baby in a sling or a carrier for too long, as this makes babies very hot and sweaty.
+• Avoid carrying your baby in a sling or a carrier for too long, as this can make babies hot and sweaty.

 Difficulty Waking Up